Merritts a Quick Look

 Lots of the below is from Steven A. Hubbs who has put a lot of time and energy into what amounts to a pretty little spot in Bloomfield hemmed in by roads and CL&P property.
 This cascade doesn’t appear in any waterfalling guides or anything, but I do rather like them.

 It is claimed that these are Bloomfield’s only permanent, natural falls which I would agree with.
 Anyway, let’s hear from Mr. Hubbs.
+The Wintonbury Land Trust merged with other Trusts to form the Traprock Ridge Land Conservancy in 2023.

 History says that Englander John Griffin, one of the earliest settlers in the area in the mid 1600s, set up a tar and pitch manufacturing facility at the nearby Farmington River in 1645.
 He also made replacement masts for sailing ships from local trees.
 Griffin hired the Massaco Indian inhabitants to help and paid them in rum!
 Rum Spring – a nearby water source and the unofficial name of another small brook – is named for that… The masts were floated down Griffin Brook from a point past the falls and on into the Farmington (and perhaps further on to the Connecticut) River.